Sandpaper Grit Chart: The Ultimate Guide to Grit Sizes & Material Selection

 Introduction

-Sandpaper is a widely known tool that is used in almost all sectors and several construction projects as it is dominated by sanding, shaping, and finishing.
-In carpentry work, it is used to polish wooden surfaces, and as a preliminary stage in any of the metalworking processes to smoothen large surfaces and sharpen edges; it is also used on products that are to be painted, stained, or polished.
+Sandpaper is a widely known tool that is used in almost all sectors and several construction projects, as it is dominated by sanding, shaping, and finishing.
+In carpentry work, it is used to polish wooden surfaces, and as a preliminary stage in any of the metalworking processes to smooth large surfaces and sharpen edges; it is also used on products that are to be painted, stained, or polished.

-Every sheet of sandpaper or roll is designated by its grit which speaks of the degree of coarseness or fineness of the surface with abrasive material applied to it.
+Every sheet of sandpaper or roll is designated by its grit, which speaks of the degree of coarseness or fineness of the surface with abrasive material applied to it.

 It is especially important for those who start their work using the sandpaper, as well as for experienced specialists already working in this field, as the correct choice of grit will positively impact the result of the work to be done.